-Load an Exposure Compensation [PRE] file as needed in the 'Look' dropdown of the Basic Correction section of Lumetri.
-When the color conversion is loaded into the next instance of Lumetri, different exposure compensation strengths may be directly tested for their impact on the final image in combination with the applied conversion.
-The Intensity setting may be used to dial in an exact exposure value (use a value at or below 100).
+Load an Exposure Compensation [PRE] file as needed, in the 'Input LUT' dropdown of the Basic Correction section of Lumetri.
+When the color conversion is loaded into Creative section, different exposure compensation strengths may be directly tested for their impact on the final image in combination with the applied conversion.